Bachelor of Arts in Applied Linguistics

 What you will learn

-The Bachelor of Arts in Applied Linguistics prepares you to address such issues as: how language can best be learned and taught, social factors that affect language learners, and how technology can contribute to effective language learning.
+The Bachelor of Arts in Applied Linguistics prepares you to address such issues as: how language can best be learned and taught, social factors that affect language learning and usage, language-related social issues and how they impact public policy, and how technology and language acquisition are intersecting in the 21st century.
 Upon completion of your Bachelor of Arts in Applied Linguistics degree program, you will be able to:

-- Analyze the overall theories and purposes of linguistic study and research
+- Examine the overall theories and purposes of linguistic study and research

-- Examine the use of language-related technologies and their impact on professions
+- Predict the use of language-related technologies and their impact on professions

-- Demonstrate an understanding of Linguistics fields, such as phonetics, phonology, morphology, syntax, semantics, and pragmatics
+- Analyze the principles and processes of Linguistics fields, such as phonetics, phonology, morphology, syntax, semantics, pragmatics, computational/corpus linguistics, and historical linguistics

 - Interpret the policy issues and sociological aspects of applied linguistics